 Employee (to reimburse): Select this option if an employee made the purchase and needs to be reimbursed.

 Company: Select this option if the company paid for the purchase and no reimbursement is needed.

-Once you've uploaded your document(s), a chatter notification will display with a link to download it.
-You'll also see the Documents smart button with an updated total of attachments added.
+Once you've uploaded your document(s), you'll also see the Receipts smart button with an updated total of attachments added.
 The attachment(s) can also be found in the chatter.

 If everything looks correct, click Create Report.

 This will take you to a draft Expense Report Summary where most of the data you've entered will be populated.
 It will include information for all expenses not yet submitted.

 Review the information on this page.
 When you're ready, click Save (if it shows as an option).
 You can then click Submit to Manager if your expense requires approval.
 If you are a manager, you can click approve.

 Sometimes when you transition from an expense to the expense summary, the document count won't update.
 You can click Save on the summary and reload the page to make sure the count is correct.

 Here you will see expense reports that have been submitted and await approval.
 Click into the individual report.